Designing Heaven

-"Designing Heaven" is a song by the British new wave and synth-pop band Heaven 17, which was released in 1996 as the lead single from their sixth studio album Bigger Than America.
-It was written by Glenn Gregory, Ian Craig Marsh and Martyn Ware, and produced by Marsh and Ware under their production company British Electric Foundation.
-The song peaked at No. 128 in the UK.
-It was the band's first single of new material since 1988.
-A music video was filmed to promote the single.
+"Designing Heaven" is a song by the British new wave and synth-pop band Heaven 17, initially released in Germany on 15 August 1996, followed by the UK on 11 November 1996, as the lead single from their sixth studio album, Bigger Than America.
+It was written by band members Glenn Gregory, Ian Craig Marsh and Martyn Ware, and was produced by Marsh and Ware under their production company British Electric Foundation.
+The song peaked at number 128 in the UK Singles Chart.
+It was the band's first release of new material since 1988.

-The DJ Dance Chart compiled exclusively for DJ Mag from a sample of over 500 British DJ returns ranked this single at No. 92.